DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCalendar/1 Configuration/values.md

 ---
 ---
 ##### shortDescription
-An array of values that specify the date and time currently selected in the calendar.
+An array of values that specify the date and time selected in the calendar.
 Available only for *'multiple'* and *'range'* [selection modes](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#selectionMode).

 ---
 This property can be an array of the following formats: